lexuslie/100-days-of-code/log.md

 **Thoughts** 3 day streak.
 Feels good.
 I would like to add in some readings in addition to coding.

 **REMINDER** Roll Tide.

+### Day 6: January 13, 2021 Wednesday

+**Today's Progress**: I've gone through a couple of exercises on FreeCodeCamp.

+**Thoughts** Broke my streak for Taco Tuesday, but those $2 margs were worth it.
+I learned more about colors and I liked it alot.
+It is absoluely amazing how much thought and time goes into a simple website.

+**REMINDER** It's hump dayyyyyyy.